OU-Libraries/cdm-util-scripts/README.md

 ## Installation

+These instructions require that you are using Python 3 (3.7+) as your `python` and are using a Unix shell with Git installed (like Git bash on Windows).

-Clone the repo to a local directory:
+Clone the repo to a convenient local directory:

     git clone https://github.com/OU-Libraries/cdm-util-scripts

+Enter your `OU-Libraries` GitHub credentials and `cd` into the repo:

     cd cdm-util-scripts

 In the `cdm-util-scripts` directory create a virtual environment and activate it:

     python -m venv env
     source env/bin/activate

-Install `cdm-util-scripts`:
+Install `cdm-util-scripts` in the virtual environment:

     python -m pip install .

+`pip` might ask you to upgrade itself, which is a good idea.
 Check to see if the scripts have been installed properly:

     printcdminfo -h

+should print its help information.
 The scripts are now available via their names in any directory through your command line as long as the virtual environment is active.
 You can deactivate the virtual environment to switch script access off:

     deactivate

 You can reactivate the virtual environment from the `cdm-util-scripts` directory to regain access to the scripts:

     source env/bin/activate